This post may contain affiliate links.

 - 1 tsp chili powder

-- 2/3 cup bread crumbs (more if mixture is too thin) whole wheat or gluten free, panko crumbs will work as well
+- ⅔ cup breadcrumbs (more if mixture is too thin), gluten free, or panko will work

 Instructions

-- In a food processor, process the chile pepper, onion, and garlic until finely ground.
-(You can finely dice them instead if desired!)
+- In a food processor, process the jalapeño, onion, and garlic until finely ground.
+(You can finely dice them instead if you don't have. food processor.)

-- Add in one can or two cups of black beans, cilantro, lime juice and spices.
-Pulse until combined (there should still be chunks of black beans.)
+- Add in one can of black beans, cilantro, lime juice and spices.
+Pulse until combined (there should still be chunks of black beans in the bean mixture–use a potato masher if you don't have a food processor)

-- Transfer the mixture to a medium sized mixing bowl.
+- Transfer the mixture to a medium bowl.

-- Add in the rest of the black beans, egg or flax egg, bread crumbs, and corn and stir until combined.
+- Add in the rest of the black beans, lightly beaten egg, bread crumbs, sriracha (if adding) and corn and stir until combined.

 - Form into burger sized patties.
 (Sometimes I freeze this for about 15 minutes or so to help them form better into burgers.)